-The Gephardt Institute for Civic and Community Engagement was founded to uplift Washington University’s commitment to the civic mission of higher education.
+The Gephardt Institute for Civic and Community Engagement was founded to uplift WashU’s commitment to the civic mission of higher education.

 Interested in joining the team?
 Explore our jobs and internships.

 Established in 2005, the Gephardt Institute was envisioned as an “action tank” for engaged citizenship.
-More than 19 years later, the Gephardt Institute has become Washington University’s standard-bearer for civic engagement.
+Since then, the Gephardt Institute has become WashU’s standard-bearer for civic engagement.

 Our work is led by a dedicated team of professional staff, adjunct faculty, and WashU students in internship and fellowship positions that support the Institute’s strategic priorities: Engage St. Louis, Engage Democracy, and Lead Change.